Costume Designer

 STAGE WEST THEATRE, SPRING 2020

-Director: Emily Scott Banks
+DIRECTOR: Emily Scott Banks

-Photos: Edited by Evan Michael Woods
+PHOTOS: Edited by Evan Michael Woods

 The costumes for Ada and the Engine were delightful.
 Ada's purple frock and hoop skirt were flattering and eye-catching, and made this bold character all the more fabulous.
 Babbage's brown suit, vest, and Victorian coat were well-tailored and gave him the look of a mature, dapper scholar.
 Lovelace's suit was fitting for that of a young aristocrat, and Annabella's high-necked, baby blue getup was perfect for this severe character....
 The hairstyles of the women were intricate, tasteful, and appropriate for the time period.
 Finally, Lord Byron’s elaborate turban in the final scene was a regal red and gold ensemble, giving this storied character a truly magnificent presence.”